-Working with early learners who are struggling to find their voice is important work!
 One aspect of communication that you may work on is verbal speech.
 In the behavioral field you may hear the term echoic.
 An echoic is one of the verbal operants that B.F.
 Skinner addressed in his book Verbal Behavior (1957).
-An echoic can be defined as repeating what is heard, usually immediately.
+An echoic can be defined as repeating what is heard – like an echo- usually immediately.
 Work on echoics can help a learner say many different functional words.
 Echoics can also be worked on to systematically address saying different sounds and syllable shapes.
-SLP “Say cookie” Student “cookie” SLP “Say up” Student “Up” SLP “Say okay” Student “okay”

-I work on new echoic targets in therapy sessions and once mastered put them in a maintenance folder for all of the educational team to practice.
+I often work on new echoic targets in therapy sessions.
+Once they are mastered, I put them in a maintenance folder for the rest of the educational team to practice on with our shared student.
 I have a folder for each day of the week.
-Once a target has met criterion it is moved to the maintenance folder.
+Once a target has met criterion, it is moved to the maintenance folder.
 I train the team on how to work on the maintenance echoic targets.
 This system has proved to be very helpful for my students!
 It gives them embedded practice with speech sounds, words and phrases.

 Enter your name and email address below to receive my FREE Echoic List of one and two syllable words to begin working on with your child or speech therapy student today!